-The Paring chisel does not get the recognition they deserve.
-Its true usefulness is not always appreciated as woodworkers blind devotion to the bevel edge chisel has blinkered some.
-But these long thin chisels can outperform the common bevel-edged chisel when longer reach is required.
+The Paring chisel does not get the recognition it deserves.
+Its true usefulness is not always appreciated as some woodworkers have a blind devotion to the bevel edge chisel.
+But these long thin paring chisels can outperform the common bevel-edged chisel when longer reach is required.

 What is a ‘Paring Chisel’ used for?